NicholasStern/Dotua/docs/documentation.md

 The *rScalar* class is the reverse mode automatic differentiation analog of the *Scalar* class.
-That is to say, *rScalar* is used for user defined one-dimensional variables for which users intend to use reverse mode automatic differentiation to calculate derivatives.
-Specifically, users can define functions of scalar variables (i.e., functions defined over multiple scalar variables with a one-dimensional codomain) using instances of *rScalar* in order to calculate the function value and later easily determine the gradient of this function (see rAutoDiff Initializer for more details).
+That is to say, *rScalar* is used for user defined one-dimensional variables with which users can define scalar functions (i.e., functions defined over multiple scalar variables with a one-dimensional codomain) in order to calculate the function value and later easily determine the function's gradient reverse mode automatic differentiation (see the rAutoDiff Initializer section for more details).
 Objects of the *rScalar* class are initialized with a value (i.e., the point of evaluation) which is stored in the class attribute **self._val** (n.b., as the single underscore suggests, this attribute should not be directly accessed or modified by the user).
-Additionally, *rScalar* objects – which could be either individual scalar variables or expressions of scalar variables – keep
+Additionally, *rScalar* objects – which could be either individual scalar variables or expressions of scalar variables – explicitly construct the computational graph used in automatic differentiation in the class attribute **self.parents()**.
+This attribute represents the computational graph as a list of tuples of the form (parent, value) where parent is an *rScalar* object and value is the derivative of the function represented by parent with respect to the variable represented by the *rScalar* *self*.
+This list is constructed implicitly through operator overloading whenever the user defines functions using *rScalar* objects.

-keep track of
-their own derivatives in the class attribute **self._jacobian**.
-This derivative is implemented as a dictionary with *Scalar* objects serving as the keys and real numbers as values.
-Note that each *Scalar* object's **_jacobian** attribute has an entry for all scalar variables which the object might interact with (see AutoDiff Initializer section for more information).

-Users interact with *Scalar* objects in two ways:
+Users interact with *Scalar* objects in one way:
-1. **eval(self)**: This method allows users to obtain the value and derivative for a *Scalar* object at the point of evaluation defined when the user first initialized their *Scalar* objects.
-Specifically, this method returns a tuple of **self._val** and **self._jacobian**.
+1. **eval(self)**: This method allows users to obtain the value for an *rScalar* object at the point of evaluation defined when the user first initialized the *rScalar* object.
+Specifically, this method returns the value of the attribute **self._val**.
-2. **partial(self, var)**: This method allows users to obtain a partial derivative of the given *Scalar* object with respect to **var**.
-If **self** is one of the *Scalar* objects directly initialized by the user (see AutoDiff Initializer section), then **partial()** returns 1 if **var == self** and 0 otherwise.
-If **self** is a *Scalar* object formed by an expression of other *Scalar* objects (e.g., **self = Scalar(1) + Scalar(2)**), then this method returns the correct partial derivative of **self** with respect to **var**.

-Note that these are the only methods that users should be calling for *Scalar* objects and that users should not be directly accessing any of the object's class attributes.
+Note that this is the only method that users should be calling for *rScalar* objects and that users should not be directly accessing any of the object's class attributes.
+While the *rScalar* class contains a *gradient()* method, this method is for internal use only.
+Users should only be obtaining the derivatives of functions represented by *rScalar* objects through the *partial()* method provided in the *rAutoDiff* initializer class (see rAutoDiff Initializer section for more details).

-*Scalar* objects support left- and right-sided addition, subtraction, multiplication, division, exponentiation, and negation.
+*rScalar* objects support left- and right-sided addition, subtraction, multiplication, division, exponentiation, and negation.